5 things to know for March 1: Ukraine, State of the Union, SCOTUS, Covid-19, Abortion – KION546

 By Alexandra Meeks, CNN

 Disney is pausing the release of its films in Russia following the country’s invasion of Ukraine.
-Although Russia is not a major movie market like China and the US, Disney’s move to stop releasing films there is notable, and may prompt other studios to pull their films from the country as well.
+Although Russia is not a major movie market like China and the US, Disney’s move to stop releasing films there is notable.
+And “The Batman,” which is anticipated to be one of the biggest blockbusters of the year, won’t hit theaters in Russia.
+Warner Bros. is pausing the release of the film due he humanitarian crisis in Ukraine.
 Here’s what you need to know to Get Up to Speed and On with Your Day.

 (You can also get “5 Things You Need to Know Today” delivered to your inbox daily.
 Sign up here.)